qrzn23/min/wip/magick/content.md

 “But it is death, and the flame of the pyre.

-“Ascend in the flame of the pyre, O my Soul !
+“Ascend in the flame of the pyre, O my Soul!

 “Thy God is like the cold emptiness of the utmost heaven, into which thou radiatest thy little light.